Dental Implants in St. Paul, MN

 Dental implants require precise treatment planning and several steps to complete.
 Dr. Terry O’Neill will begin with an evaluation of your oral health and bone density, verifying that you are a good candidate for dental implant placement.
-If you do not have enough healthy bone to support a dental implant, bone grafting is available, so that you can still have the smile you deserve.
+If you do not have enough healthy bone to support a dental implant, bone grafting is available at our St. Paul, MN dental office, so that you can still have the smile you deserve.

 Dental Implant Surgery

 Digital imaging is used at our St. Paul, MN dental office to identify the ideal location for your dental implant, then the implant is surgically placed.
 Patients tolerate this treatment well and report very little discomfort, which is usually manageable with an over-the-counter pain reliever.